johnnyreilly/throttle-requests-react-hook/README.md

 ![chrome weeping softly](i-want-it-all.gif)

-The GIF above has actually been edited significantly for length.
+The GIF above has been edited significantly for length.
 In reality it took 20 seconds for the first request to be fired, prior to that Chrome was unresponsive.
 When requests do start to fire, a significant number fail with `net::ERR_INSUFFICIENT_RESOURCES`.
 Further to that, those requests that are fired sit in "Stalled" state prior to being executed.
 This is a consequence of [Chrome limiting the number of connections - all browsers do this](https://developers.google.com/web/tools/chrome-devtools/network/reference#timing):

 > There are already six TCP connections open for this origin, which is the limit.
 Applies to HTTP/1.0 and HTTP/1.1 only.